osamamnagiub/student-grades/README.md

 ```

 ## Running tests
-Before running tests make sure that redis and mongoDb are running
+Before running tests make sure that redis and mongoDb are running, because integration tests are included

 Run
 ```